mesosphere/marathon/docs/docs/persistent-volumes.md

 - `mode`: The access mode of the volume.
 Currently, `"RW"` is the only possible value and will let your application read from and write to the volume.
 - `persistent.type`: The type of mesos disk resource to use; the valid options are `root`, `path`, and `mount`, corresponding to the [valid mesos multi-disk resource types](http://mesos.apache.org/documentation/latest/multiple-disk/).
 - `persistent.size`: The size of the persistent volume in MiBs.
+- `persistent.profileName`: (not seen above) The storage volume profile.
+Only volumes with the specified profile are used to launch an application.
+It this option is not given, any volume (with or without a profile) will be used for launching.
 - `persistent.maxSize`: (not seen above) For `root` mesos disk resources, the optional maximum size of an exclusive mount volume to be considered.
 - `persistent.constraints`: Constraints restricting where new persistent volumes should be created.
 Currently, it is only possible to constrain the path of the disk resource by regular expression.